 The Human Services program requires completion of a 180 hour internship with a local human services agency.
 Admission to the MEN 290 (Coordinated Internship) class is selective and must be approved by and coordinated with the Human Services Program Head.
 Eligibility for internship is based upon the following criteria: minimum GPA of 2.0, completion of course prerequisites (MEN 100, MEN 101 and MEN 102), faculty recommendations, expected graduation date and any relevant internship site requirements.
 Please note that completion of the course prerequisite classes alone is not guarantee of admission to the internship class.
 In addition, any student who does not meet the professional standards of Virginia Western Community College, the Human Services program and/or the participating clinical agency may be refused admission to the internship or withdrawn from the internship class and the Human Services program.
 Students who are terminated by the internship site, fail the internship course or are removed from the class will not be allowed to repeat the class and will therefore, be unable to graduate from the Human Services program.
 Students who are removed or withdrawn from the internship for inappropriate conduct may be referred to the college’s disciplinary committee.

 Students that graduate from Virginia Western with an associate degree and a minimum grade point average may obtain GUARANTEED admission to more than 30 of the commonwealth’s colleges and universities.
-Please see this list for copies of the current agreements.
+Click here for a list of Virginia Transfer Partners.

 In addition, Virginia Western has entered into the following agreement specific to the Human Services program.
 This list is subject to change, and the most current agreements can be found on our Transfer Agreements page.